The event has ended, but the memories remain.

 When the institutions we have appointed to judge our best work do not understand the nature or value of that work, then our clients, bosses, and coworkers won’t understand it either.
 And their lack of understanding can put crippling limits on your professional happiness, your long-term career, and the success of your next project.
 It is hard enough to achieve good design when every stakeholder on your team understands it.
 But when half the people on your team, possibly including some key “creatives,” don’t know what you do or why you do it, it becomes impossible to deliver good design—design that delights, that achieves business goals and user goals, that creates communities, and that gives people capabilities they didn’t even know they wanted.
 Discover how to find the essence of our profession, and learn to become the ambassador for web design that our work and your career deserve.

 Guerrilla Design Tactics

-It takes a village to design a responsive design system.
-So how do you convince the village that they need to?
-Facilitating change, making innovation happen, and fostering a design culture can be hard in an organization—especially when you are not in a position of authority.
-As an organization becomes comfortable with conventional methods of operation and resistant to necessary change, you can find yourself in the tough position of implementing designs you know are flawed.
-Get out from under this common design dilemma.
-Samantha will show you how to use your design thinking as an asset to win battles when you are the underdog.
+It takes a village to design a responsive design system, so how to you convince the village that they need to?
+Facilitating change, making innovative happen, and fostering a design culture can be hard in an organization—especially when you are not in a position of authority.
+As an organization becomes comfortable with standard ways of operating and resistant to necessary change, you can find yourself in the tough position of implementing things you know are wrong.
+Get out from under this typical design dilemma.
+Samantha will show you how to use your design thinking as an asset to win battles where you are the underdog.
 You’ll learn persuasive techniques that can help you get everyone on board with design that achieves your organization’s goals, and of which you can be proud.

 Designing Using Data